beatface/movie-history/README.md

 Javascript files:
+central-handling : Our central spot for all of our event handlers

+dependencies : Defines bootstrap, jquery, handlebars, firebase, q

+main : includes require.config information

+login : Logs an existing user into site, pulling information from firebase

+user-sign-up : Authenticates a new user and pushes user email, password into firebase

+authcall : Deferred promise that returns authentication with email and pw create-user-in-private-firebase : When you sign up, function createTheUser stores a users email and password as a promise, and gets called with sign up in centra-handling file.

-central-handling : Our central spot for all of our event handlers dependencies : Defines bootstrap, jquery, handlebars, firebase, q main : includes requre.config information login : Logs an existing user in user-sign-up : Authenticates a new user and pushes user email, password into firebase loadSearch : Populates movies from omda api and inserts into handlebar template each_movie.hbs on search movies in nav through PopulateMovies function.
+loadSearch : Populates movies from omda api and inserts into handlebar template each_movie.hbs on search movies in nav through PopulateMovies function.
 With clickToAdd function, movies populated through search are then stored into firebase when add button is clicked.
 Function addSearchModal has a modal appear when searched movies are clicked on.
-Modal includes title of movie, year, and actors. grabMovies :
+Modal includes title of movie, year, and actors.

+grabMovies : Stores movies added by user in firebase under user key.
+Adds rating key set to 0, and watched key set to false.

+user-library: Allows the users library of movies to be populated or used in other modules.

+movie-change: function rateMovie users stars plugin to store change of rating through ajax Patch method.
+Function watchMovie changes watch key in firebase through Patch Method when watched on main page gets clicked.

+delete-movie: Creates promise of ajax delete method to delete whole key in firebase & page.